Disorderly Conduct Defense Attorney

 - Obstructing vehicular or pedestrian traffic.

-- Congregating with other persons in a public place and refuses to comply with a lawful order of the police to disperse.
+- Congregating with other persons in a public place and refusing to comply with a lawful order of the police to disperse.

 - Creating a hazardous or physically offensive condition by any act which serves no legitimate purpose.